raynergoh/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

+* Tags should either be in the format:
+  - `t/GROUP.VALUE` where both `GROUP` and `VALUE` are alphanumeric
+  - a simple Tag `t/TAG` with an alphanumeric string

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.